 - non-payment of rent or other breach of the lease

-- he has owned it for more than 5 years and now wishes to use it himself
+- they have owned it for more than 5 years and now wishes to use it themselves

 If the landlord cannot prove one of those reasons, the tenant is entitled to a new lease on the same terms as the last one – apart from a new rent.

-The tenant therefore has what is called security of tenure - the right to occupation after the lease has ended - provided that he continues to observe the terms of the lease.
+The tenant therefore has what is called security of tenure - the right to occupation after the lease has ended - provided that they continue to observe the terms of the lease.

 The 2003 Regulatory Reform Order hasn't changed the tenant's right to a new lease, or the reasons a landlord could give to insist on taking possession changed, or the procedure for giving notice.
 It has introduced a simplified procedure for setting up the opt out before the lease is signed.
-If this procedure is used, the tenant knows that his lease will end and the landlord knows he will get his property back.
+If this procedure is used, the tenant knows that their lease will end and the landlord knows they will get their property back.

 The new requirements before a lease is signed for valid exclusion of the tenant's right to a new tenancy at the expiry of that lease are as follows.

-If the landlord serves the notice to the tenant at least 14 days' before the lease is due to be signed then the tenant simply needs to sign a declaration that he has read the "health warning" and has accepted its consequences.
-It is a good idea (although not a statutory requirement) to encourage the tenant to sign quickly by reminding him that the lease cannot commence until 14 days after he has returned the signed declaration.
+If the landlord serves the notice to the tenant at least 14 days' before the lease is due to be signed then the tenant simply needs to sign a declaration that they have read the warning and has accepted its consequences.
+It is a good idea (although not a statutory requirement) to encourage the tenant to sign quickly by reminding him that the lease cannot commence until 14 days after they have returned the signed declaration.

-If the landlord doesn't give 14 days notice (or, for example, the tenant wishes to move in sooner), then the tenant must visit an independent solicitor to make a special "statutory declaration" that he understands the consequences.
+If the landlord doesn't give 14 days notice (or, for example, the tenant wishes to move in sooner), then the tenant must visit an independent solicitor to make a special statutory declaration that they understand the consequences.
 This takes a prescribed form.
 Visiting the solicitor is only necessary if the 14 day deadline is missed.

-The old "agreement to enter into a lease" formula is not relevant under the new rules.
-The "health warning" notice has to be given.
-The lease cannot be completed (and the tenant can't move in) until either 14 days after the tenant declares he has accepted the health warning or after the tenant has made the special statutory declaration.
+The old 'agreement to enter into a lease' formula is not relevant under the new rules.
+The warning notice has to be given.
+The lease cannot be completed (and the tenant can't move in) until either 14 days after the tenant declares they have accepted the warning or after the tenant has made the special statutory declaration.

 The landlord and the tenant may negotiate whatever deal they wish with respect to the surrender of the lease.
 Either side could pay the other for the benefit of breaking the lease.
 The agreement to surrender could be documented in any form, but for it to be binding against both or either of them, the landlord and tenant must proceed under the following procedure (similar to that for a grant of a new lease).